Best Ways to Buy

 Find a Bitcoin exchange

-Trade your local currency, like U.S. dollar or Euro, for bitcoins
+Trade your local currency, like U.S. dollar (USD) or Euro, for bitcoins

 Move your bitcoins into a secure Bitcoin wallet